ITSLeeds/highways-course/README.md

 ## Aim

-The aim of highways-course is to provide content for a 2 day course on R and transport data with R.
+The aim of R for Highways Research and Transport Planning is to provide content for a 2 day course on R and transport data with R.

 Course contents can be found online at:
 <https://github.com/ITSLeeds/highways-course>

-Hi all,

-We’re looking forward to the upcoming R for transport course we’re running at the University of Leeds, 15th-16th November.
-This email contains some information about the course including vital timings and pre-requisites.

 ## Location